-As a rule, the survey was conducted as of the 30st of September, 2014.
-However, for some items, the survey focused on the past one year, or the past three years.
+As a rule, the survey was conducted as of the 31st of October, 2015.
+However, for some items, the survey focused on the one-month period starting on July 1st, 2015, the past one year, or the past three years.
 As for the survey on workers, the status of the establishment where the questionnaire form was delivered was surveyed as of that time.
-This survey was conducted between 1th November, 2014 and 20th November, 2014.
+This survey was conducted between 1st November 2015 and 20th November, 2015.

-- 1. Survey on establishments
+- 1. Survey on establishments - (1) Items on enterprise and establishments

+- (2) Items on labour accident

+- (3) Items on industrial safety and health management systems

+- (4) Items on risk assessment

-- (1) Items on enterprise and establishments
+- (5) Items on education of industrial safety and health

+- (6) Items on mental health measures

-- (2) Items on health management for workers who engage in harmful work
+- (7) Items on measures for workers other than regular employees

+- (8) Items on low back pain provision

+- (9) Items on prevention of passive smoking

-- (3) Items on working environment of harmful work
+- (10) Items on the existence of dangerous work and the implementation status of special health examinations

-- (4) Items on management of chemical material
+- (11) Items on measures for extended working hours

-- (5) Items on asbestos
+- (12) Items on industrial health

-- Survey of workers
+- 2. Survey of workers

 - (1) Character of workers, etc.

-- (2) Items on harmful work
+- (2) Items on awareness of industrial safety and health

-- (3) Items on organic solvent

-- (4) Items on chemical material

-- Survey of tunnel and underground railway construction

-- (1) Items on construction sites

-- (2) Items on work place environment of construction sites
+- (3) Items on engagement in dangerous work and the status of receiving special health examinations

-- (3) Items on respirators at construction sites
+- (4) Items on Near-miss accident experience

-- (4) Items on dust suppression measures
+- (5) Items on careers

-- (5) Items on measurement
+- (6) Items on smoking

-Survey of establishments and tunnel and underground railway
+1. Survey of establishments

-The Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare sends the questionnaire forms directly to the target establishments(or head sites).
+The Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare sends the questionnaire forms directly to the target establishments.
 Then, the person in charge in that establishment fills out the questionnaire and sends it back to the Statistics and Information Department, Minister's Secretariat, Ministry of Health, Labour and Welfare.